uncms-dev/uncms/docs/philosophy.md

 # The philosophy of UnCMS

 UnCMS is intended to provide the minimum of functionality to build most CMS-backed websites.
-Some of its philosophy is by [historic accident](history.md);
+Some of its philosophy is by [historic accident](history.md).
 Some of it is by design.
 Some of it has come from mistakes tried and made.
-And a little of it comes by doing the opposite of what other Django CMSes are doing - not because that thing is the wrong thing to do, but because other Django CMSes are doing those things already.
+And a little of it comes by doing the opposite of what other Django CMSes are doing - not because those things are the wrong things to do, but because other Django CMSes are doing those things already.

 ## Exactly one page will live at one URL